 In general, secondary financing is not allowed.

-Just like any other residential loan the lender will require documentation about your income and assets and will check your credit (an average middle FICO score of approximately 680 is required though exceptions on lower scores can be made).
+Just like any other residential loan the lender will require documentation about your income and assets and will check your credit.
+For a complete list of documents that you will need to provide, see our Document Checklist for Preapproval.